What is a Survey Researcher?

 - Survey Analyst

 In 2016, there was an estimated number of 14,600 jobs in the United States for Survey Researcher.
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Survey Researcher by 2026.
-The BLS estimates 1,400 yearly job openings in this field.
+There will be an estimated 1,400 positions for Survey Researcher per year.

 The states with the most job growth for Survey Researcher are Tennessee, Colorado, and Oregon.
 Watch out if you plan on working in District of Columbia, Ohio, or Kansas.
 These states have the worst job growth for this type of profession.